FACULTY & RESEARCH

 Steven J. Kaminshine Award for Excellence in Service

 Each spring, Georgia State Law honors one full-time faculty member who, within the previous two calendar years, has compiled a substantial and continuing record of outstanding service.
 The award is given in honor of Steven J. Kaminshine, who faithfully served as dean from 2005 to 2017.
-The award recipient receives $1,000, as well as access to preferred parking in the V Lot (at his or her expense) for one year.
-Nominations are due by Friday, March 31.
+The award recipient receives $1,000, as well as access to preferred parking in the V Lot (at their expense) for one year.

 Details